simplicitesoftware/nodered-demo/README.md

 To use this front-end demo you need to havea running Simplicit&eacute;&reg; back-end instance.

-On this instance you need to load the demo application configuration by creating and uploading the `Demo` module `http://www.simplicitesoftware.com/resources/modules/demo-app-x.y.xml` and its sample data `http://www.simplicitesoftware.com/resources/modules/demo-data-x.y-xml` (where `x.y` is your intsance's version).
+On this instance you need to load the demo application configuration by creating and uploading the `Demo` module `http://www.simplicitesoftware.com/resources/modules/demo-app-x.y.xml` and its sample data `http://www.simplicitesoftware.com/resources/modules/demo-data-x.y-xml` (where `x.y` is your instance's version).

 Run locally
 -----------